MozeBaltyk/Rkub/README.md

 * OS agnositc: can be launch on any Linux systems (at least for the package build, for the install depend on your participation to this project 😸)

-Add-on from my part:
+Add-on from my part, some part which were manual in Clemenko procedure are automated with Ansible like:

-* Some part which were manual in Clemenko procedure are automated with Ansible (like the upload or NFS mount)
+* the upload or NFS mount

 * Some flexibility about path (possible to export or mount NFS in choosen place)